jkasaudhan/beautiful-jekyll/_posts/2016-12-3-deadly-sins-of-javascript-implementation.md

   })
 });
 ```
-Few things is wrong with this apporach.
+Few things are wrong with this apporach.

 * For begineer we have made it hard to maintain the code by controlling look and feel through javascript but not CSS.
 * Performance issue: eventhough jQuery is fast enough, there is a lot of code behind $('.section').hide().